vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 198; second tithi of Kārtika Divali Festival; 194-210; (see śukla is called Bhrātưdvitiyś

 under Narakāsura, Lakṣmi.
 207; tarpana on 14th of Yama pūjana, Bali Pratipadā, Bbrā. with seven dames or 14 names, tidritīgā); Apāmārga to be 196 and a; three days, vis. whirled over one's head on 14th, Amivāsyi and Kārtika 14th, 196; Amāvāsyā in D. śukla first constitute Kaumudi important day 199; called festival 195, 206; dsage of Dipāvali or Dipālikā and also eating 14 kinds of vegetables Sukbarātri, Sukha-suptiki and on 14th in Diyali 198.
 Yakṣarātri 194-195; festival | Divanji, P. C., editor of "Yoga comprises five items spread | pājāavalkya' 1404. over five days with illumina- Dirination- (vide Fotore, Hepa. tions and crackers from 13th tascopy, Astrology, Uparroti): of dark half of Āśvina 195; by using Purāṇas, Rāmāyana Kārtika-sukla first is one of and works of Tulsidas at ran three most auspicious days in dom 811-2; is either voluntary the year 201; Kārtika-sukla or involuntary 522n; instapoes first if it has Svātipakṣatra is of voluntary d.
-622n; involu most commended 201 ; lights ntary d. depends on all kinds of in temples of Viṣṇu, Siva phenomena, snoh us aspects of and other gods, in monasteries, the sun and planets, lightning, rooms for implements, on dreams flight and cries of birds
+622n; involu most commended 201 ; lights ntary d. depends on all kinds of in temples of Viṣṇu, Śiva phenomena, snoh us aspects of and other gods, in monasteries, the sun and planets, lightning, rooms for implements, on dreams flight and cries of birds

 Inden